BY TERRASEED / September 28, 2021

 There are many misconceptions when it comes to supplementation of vitamin D on a vegan diet.
 Because of the amount of information going around, it can be hard to determine which of these sources are truly reliable.
 You might be wondering: what are the vegan and vegetarian sources of vitamin D?
 What does vitamin D3 mean, and where does it come from?
 And finally, what vegetarian and vegan vitamin D supplements could you take?
 To clear the air regarding this topic, we are going to share with you some information that we believe to be crucial.

 Vitamin D is in charge of absorbing calcium and phosphorus from food, which in turn helps to maintain healthy and strong bones.
 Moreover, vitamin D is a key nutrient for brain development, heart function, the immune system, and mental health.
-A vitamin D deficiency can lead to weak and brittle bones, increased autoimmune issues and a higher risk of developing infections, and a greater risk of depression.
+A vitamin D deficiency can lead to weak and brittle bones, increased autoimmune issues, illness, and a greater risk of mood disorders.

 So where can I find this nutrient?